Morton Corbet Castle - Shropshire

 "They shall be given up to desolation; snakes, vipers and unclean beasts shall make it their refuge, and thy home shall be full of doleful creatures.."

-The curse was fulfilled inasmuch as as the mansion was never completed and Sir Vincent and his son, Andrew, never lived there.
+The curse was fulfilled inasmuch as the mansion was never completed and Sir Vincent and his son, Andrew, never lived there.
 However the spooky remains of the mansion still stand commanding the countryside and it is said that on a moonlit night, the bedraggled ghost of the unhappy puritan can sometimes be seen wandering through the desolate halls of Morton Corbet Castle!